giasemidis/giasemidis.github.io/_posts/2022-05-21-wpp-open-speakers-corner-good-bad-ds-practices.md

   - It helps others to understand your work and follow up on it, see for first point.
   - It helps you to revisit a problem later on (been there several times!)
   - If a project has a tight deadline, spend some time just after the deadline for documentation.
   - Another interesting point was brought up during the session about documenting for technical and non-technical teams.
 This is such an important point.
-Successful documentation should to be read, easily understood and used as a future reference point.
+Successful documentation should to be read, easily understood and used as a future reference.
 Before writing documentation, the target audience should be identified.
 Here, I follow either of these two approaches.
 Either I write a single document which starts with the top-level information (goal, approach, results) for non-technical audiences and then go into technical details in subsequent sections or in the appendix.
 Second approach is to write two documents, one technical and another non-technical with cross-references between them.

 * *Communicate* unknowns, hurdles and results with client/team regularly.
-  - Ask for clarifications
+  - Ask for clarifications.
-  - Understand the business problem behind the task rather than just doing the ask
+  - Understand the business problem behind the task rather than just doing the ask.
   - Get their feedback on findings, model approach, etc.

 * *Organise* code/files in different projects, modules, etc. If using Python, use different environments for different projects, see below.
 This might sound so trivial to many, but the image of individual files spread on a laptop desktop gives me nightmares.
 And we all know people of this kind.

-## Techninal
+## Technical

 * Clearly *define the objectives and deliverables*.
 What type of model is it (e.g. classification, regression, etc.)?
 What are the deliverables, e.g. a report or a deployed model?

 * Make *data retrieval* as easy as possible.
 Concentrate all relevant data in a single database.
 Avoid multiple (Excel) files (particularly if they are scattered all over).

 * Spend time to *clean the data* from outliers, missing values, etc. From my multiyear experience in the field I ve come to know one golden rule. **No dataset is clean**.
 Communicate with the team/client about the inconsistencies, methods for dealing outliers and missing data.
 My colleagues shared two fun facts
   - On average 45% of time is spent on data preparation tasks, according to this [survey](https://www.datanami.com/2020/07/06/data-prep-still-dominates-data-scientists-time-survey-finds/).